tyler-technologies-oss/forge/CONTRIBUTING.md

 npm install
 ```

-We use [Storybook](https://storybook.js.org/) for development locally.
+We use [Storybook](https://storybook.js.org/) for local development.
 This helps us build and
-maintain component demos (stories), as well as the corresponding documentation for each component.
+maintain component demos (stories) and the corresponding documentation for each component.
 To start up the Storybook environment locally, run the following command:

 ```bash
 npm start
 ```

-> We deploy the Storybook build on pull requests to help reviewers easily validate changes, as well
+> New Storybook versions are deployed for every pull request to help reviewers easily validate changes.
+The main
-> as when we merge changes to `master` to allow for us to embed Forge component documentation in our
+> Storybook deployment is updated when changes are merged to `master`.
+Storybook is linked in the main Forge
-> design system website.
+> documentation site to help keep documentation up to date.

 ### Building the library